akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The cook – Beatrice’s aunt – was already stirring a pot of porridge.

-“He is awake,” the woman said, nodding toward the yard.
+“He is awake,” the woman said, nodding towards the yard.

 Beatrice stepped outside and blinked.
 The morning was icy bright, with frost silvering the grass.
 Godfrey stood by the well, splashing water on his face with his good hand.
 He winced.